amanshenoy/mesh-viewer/readme.md

 ## Dependancies and Other Stuff

 The project uses [glm](https://github.com/g-truc/glm) for maths, [ImGui](https://github.com/ocornut/imgui) for the GUI and [GLFW](glfw.org) as the windowing library.
+GLEW was used to access OpenGL.
 The folder `objects` has a fair few objects to be able to play around with.
 Most of these were downloaded from [here](https://people.sc.fsu.edu/~jburkardt/data/obj/obj.html) and were corrected using [Meshlab](https://www.meshlab.net/).